CiscoDevNet/ansible-dcnm/README.md

 ## Installing this collection

-You can install the Cisco NDFC collection with the Ansible Galaxy CLI:
+You can install the Cisco DCNM collection with the Ansible Galaxy CLI:

     ansible-galaxy collection install cisco.dcnm